Ohiopyle Waterfall Guide: How to See the Waterfalls in Ohiopyle State Park

 Sugar Run Falls is one of my favorite waterfalls in Ohiopyle.

-So many smaller drops send the water down over the rocks, and overall make this one of the taller ones in the park, especially of those you are able to view up close.
+So many smaller drops send the water down over the rocks and make this one of the taller ones in the park.
+The numerous drops add an element of visual interest missing from some others.

 Sugar Run Falls can be seen from the GAP trail when the leaves are off the trees.

-At other times of the year when the leaves are growing in full force, it requires a walk of about 100 yards up the Mitchell Field Trail along Sugar Run.
+At other times of the year when the trees are full of leaves, you’ll have to walk about 100 yards up the Eelah Trail along Sugar Run.
+This is one of the more remote and secluded Ohiopyle waterfalls.

 If you’re biking the GAP trail or hiking Jonathan Run, plan to visit this one, as well.